-Health and Safety at Our Clinics
+Health and Safety Guidelines

-The health and safety of our staff, patients, and providers is important to us.
+The health and safety of our patients, staff, and providers is important to us.
 And to that end, we are taking measures to ensure a clean, safe, and healthy treatment space and working environment so that we can continue to help our communities in a safe and sustainable way.

-Frequent Cleaning and Disinfecting
+Cleaning and Disinfecting

 Like before the pandemic, we will continue to use disposable table paper on our treatment beds instead of sheets or linens.
 The tables themselves are made with polyurethane or vinyl leather coverings that are naturally non-porous and easy to clean and disinfect.